keatontaylor/healthchecker-go/README.md

 Once metrics on the URL request have been collected, it will set the metrics via the prometheus GoLang Library.
 At this point they will be available for scraping at `/metrics` on port `2112`

-# Demo
-A demo hosted on a Linode k8s cluster can be found @ https://sample-grafana.invertedorigin.com.

-To reach the dashboard please do the following.
-1. Navigate to the above URL and enter your @vmware.com email address.
-2. A OTP (one time password) will be sent to your email, retrieve it and type it into the box provided.
-3. Once at the grafana homepage navigate to Dashboards -> Browse.
-Then select the dashboard titled "HeathChecker".

-### Demo Architecture
-The demo is hosted on LKE (Linode Kubernetes Environment).
-This environment has loki-stack (Loki, Promtail, Grafana, Prometheus) installed and also includes a cloudflared client.

-Requests to the above URL are proxied by Cloudflare, where they are subject to Cloudflare Zero Trust rules.
-Once a policy has been met (providing the OTP from your email) requests are then forwarded to an highly available cloudflared deployment within the LKE cluster.

-Cloudflared is configured with a named tunnel between Cloudflare's Edge Network and the LKE cluster.
-As a result it is effectively operating as a HA reverse proxy negating the need for an ingress controller or load balancer.
-All public requests are load balanced (round-robin) by the cloudflared deployment.

 # Running Locally
 ### Via the Prebuild Docker Image
 ```